 The first sailor on the Honour Roll is Leslie Joseph Blight.
 He was the son of Les Blight, farmer and store keeper for many years in Beacon.
 Leslie Junior was a student before joining the Royal Australian Navy in 1941.
 His rank was Stoker.
 His ship was HMAS Nestor.
-Leslie was killed by a German plane dropping a stick of bombs on the destroyer HMAS Nestor.
-This was on the 16th June 1942 in the Mediterranean Sea near Greece.
+Leslie was killed by a German plane dropping a stick of bombs on the destroyer HMAS Nestor on the 15th June 1942 in the Mediterranean Sea near Crete.

-Robert George Goff was the son of Captain George Goff MC.
+Robert Joseph Goff was the son of Captain George Goff MC.
 The family was from Dalgouring.
 Robert’s rank was Leading Stoker.
 His ship was HMAS Yarra.
-HMAS Yarra was sunk in the Indian Ocean by a superior force of Japanese war ships.
+HMAS Yarra was sunk in the Indian Ocean by Japanese war ships.
 His date of death was 9th March 1942.

 Harry Laurence Elkins was born in Margate, England.
 He farmed in North Marindo, Location 3260.
 He joined the 2nd/4th Machine Gun Battalion.
 This was a Western Australian Unit.
 The 2nd/4th Machine Gun Battalion was in Singapore when it was attacked by the Japanese.
 The 2nd/ 4th inflicted many casualties on the first assaults by the Japanese.
 An order came from higher command to surrender.
 The Japanese were quite brutal to the members of the 2nd/4th due to the casualties it had caused to the initial Japanese Assault.
 Harry died on 12th August 1943 whilst a prisoner of war of the Japanese.
 He was survived by his widow Annie Elkins nee Whyte.
 Annie died in 1995 aged 92 years.